PowerCodersOrg/powercoders.org/site/content/city/zurich.md

   - - -

-  We accept applications continuously for our programs in 2020.\
+  Applications are open for the next batch starting in September 2020.\

   **Get involved!**